 - meeting with suppliers, distributors and analysts

 - managing budgets

 - predicting sales and profits

 - setting stock promotions/price reductions as appropriate

 - making financial presentations to senior managers

-Retail merchandisers will usually work for the fashion industry and in national and independent stores and, with the continued rise of online shopping, internet shopping providers.
+Retail merchandisers will usually work for the fashion industry, in national and independent stores and, with the continued rise of online shopping, internet shopping providers.

-Vacancies are advertised by TARGETjobs, careers services, specialist recruitment agencies, online, in national newspapers and publications such as Retail Careers, Retail Week, Draper's Record (for fashion buying vacancies), Retail Moves and The Appointment and their online equivalents.
-Speculative applications should be sent to the merchandising department of major employers.
+Vacancies are advertised by TARGETjobs, careers services, specialist recruitment agencies, in national newspapers and publications such as Retail Week, The Grocer and Drapers, and their online equivalents.
+Speculative applications can be beneficial and should be sent to the merchandising department of major employers.